Ruling out light axions: the writing is on the wall: Solutions to the domain wall problem

 \subsection{Tilt}

 Proposed by Sikivie \cite{Sikivie:1982qv}, the standard solution to the domain wall problem lifts the topological protection of the domain walls by introducing a tilt in the potential.
 Therefore only one true vacuum state remains and bubbles of false vacuum eventually collapse under the pressure stemming from the increased volume energy density within the bubbles of false vacuum.
-The explicit breaking of the symmetry is associated with non-renormalisable, Plank scale suppressed operators in the axion potential \cite{Kamionkowski:1992mf}:
+The explicit breaking of the global symmetry is due to quantum gravity effects at the scale $\MQG$ parameterised by non-renormalisable operators \cite{Barr:1992qq,Holman:1992us,Kamionkowski:1992mf}: